XiangyuShen/FFXIV-Market-Flipper/README.md

 * [Setup](#setup)

 ## General info
-Application to find the best goods to flip for profit in FFXIV.
+Application to find the best goods to flip for profit on the FFXIV marketboard.

 ## Technologies
 Project is created with: